 The ship had a lucrative 19-year career until that September night when a gale-force wind caused its seams to break apart, according to the announcement.
 The captain, William Griffin, ordered the crew to evacuate on the ship’s yawl boat, from where they watched the F.J.
 King sink, bow first.

-• JeffreyThups
+• JerryNef

 Elusive shipwreck found in Lake Michigan over 100 years after sinking

-[url=https://rutor24x7to.top]рутор форум[/url]
+[url=https://rutor24-to.com]рутор форум[/url]

 A “ghost ship” that sank in Lake Michigan nearly 140 years ago and eluded several search efforts over the past five decades has been found, according to researchers with the Wisconsin Underwater Archeology Association.